Krish9130/Assessment/README.md

-### 8. How do you create an S3 bucket using AWS CLI?
+### 8. How do you create an S3 bucket using AWS CLI

-      Ensure you have set up your AWS credentials using the **aws configure** command, which will store your access key, secret key, region, and output format.
+      Ensure you have set up your AWS credentials using the aws configure command, which will store your access key, secret key, region, and output format.

 Command:

 **$ aws s3 mb s3://my-bucket-name**